mHamzaArain/machine_learning/README.md

 > By Standardization OR Normalization to resist biasing of high or lower values as Machine Learning use Euclidean Distance Formula.

 ## Part 2: Regression

+Regression models (both linear and non-linear) are used for predicting a real value, like salary for example.
+If your independent variable is time, then you are forecasting future values, otherwise your model is predicting present but unknown values.
+Regression technique vary from Linear Regression to SVR and Random Forests Regression.
+In this part, you will understand and learn how to implement the following Machine Learning Regression models:

 - Simple Linear Regression
+> Explanation Simple Linear Regression [video](https://www.youtube.com/watch?v=CtKeHnfK5uA)
 - Multiple Linear Regression
 - Polynomial Linear Regression
 - Support Vector Regression(SVR)